 Prat, it is pretty easy.
 After you write a select statement either put FOR XML AUTO or FOR XML RAW and your results come back in XML form.
 There is also FOR XML EXPLICIT and FOR XML PATH.
-But that is beyond the scope of what you need.
+Which are more advanced and may be beyond the scope.

 Thanks, John for short and clear explaination.
 Will post list of new things.